Collins-Omariba/React-and-Django-Todo-List-App/README.md

 Axios, bootstrap and reactstrap are used together with React for the fronend.

-Run the Django server by activating a virtual environment using "pipenv" inside the whole project directory and going to the backend directory and running "$ python manage.py runserver "
+Run the Django server by activating a virtual environment using "pipenv" and using "pipenv install" to install required backend packages inside the directory with the pipfile.lock and go to the backend directory , run "$ python manage.py runserver "

 Then ...